-4. To describe the effect of rs-fMRI guided TBS on Repetition (WAB

-Sentence Repetition)

-Endpoints: Primary Endpoint: Connectivity Measures of the TGd/STV/55b

-parcellations at baseline and post-treatment

-Exploratory Endpoints:

-BNT at baseline and post-treatment

-Token Test at baseline and post-treatment

-PPVT at baseline and post-treatment

-Animal naming at baseline and post-treatment

-COWAT at baseline and post-treatmnet

-WAB sentence repetition at baseline and post-treatment

-Study Population: The study will enroll 3 subjects with a diagnosis of primary progressive aphasia

-Inclusion criteria:

-1. Established diagnosis of NFV-PPA and SV-PPA based on criteria (Gorno-

-Tempini et al., 2011)

-2. Prior brain imaging performed

-3. MMSE>10

-Subjects are between 40-90 years of age

-Exclusion Criteria:

-1. Non-FTD neurodegenerative comorbidities, (eg AD, Lewy body

-dementia , vascular dementia, Jakob-Creutzfeldt disease, etc)

-2. Inability to tolerate rs-fMRI

-3. Contraindication of rs-fMRI due to implants or metal

-Developing 4.
-Seizure disorder

-Description of Participants will be enrolled at HealthPartners Neuroscience Center,

-Sites/Facilities located at 295 Phalen Blvd., St. Paul, MN 55130.

-Enrolling

-Participants: All subjects will receive treatment with intermittent theta burst stimulation

-Study (iTRS) There will be a total of 5 iTRS sessions per treatment visit, and a total of

-Intervention [.]
-5 treatment visits distributed over a two-week period (#3 during week 1 and #2

-during week 2) All nations will receive iTBS to the left TGd STV and 55b

-regions Data from the Infinitome program will be exported to the Localite

-TMS Navigator: the navigator is a device that visualizes brain regions to

-facilitate correct positioning of patient and coil based on the coordinates from

-the Infinitome analysis.

-Study Duration: The duration of this study is 6 months

-Participant , 8-10 weeks

-Duration:
+Stable dose of cholinesterase inhibitors and memantine for at least one month 7.
+Subjects are between 40-90 years of age Exclusion Criteria: Non-AD dementia including, but not limited to, Lewy body dementia, frontotemporal dementia, vascular dementia, Jakob-Creutzfeldt disease, etc. 2.
+Inability to tolerate rs-fMRI 3.
+Contraindication of rs-fMRI due to implants or metal 4.
+Seizure disorder 5.
+Alcoholism Description of Sites/Facilities Participants will be enrolled at HealthPartners Neuroscience Center, Enrolling located at 295 Phalen Blvd., St. Paul, MN 55130.
+Participants: Description of All subjects will receive treatment with intermittent theta burst stimulation Study (iTBS), There will be a total of 5 iTBS sessions per treatment visit, and a total of Intervention: 5 treatment visits distributed over a two-week period (#3 during week 1 and #2 during week 2).
+All patients will receive iTBS to the right TGd region.
+In addition, we will further provide TBS treatment for two additional sites within the LSBNs that is found to contain the greatest number of connectivity anomalies.
+Data from the Infinitome program will be exported to the Localite TMS Navigator; the navigator is a device that visualizes brain regions to facilitate correct positioning of patient and coil based on the coordinates from the Infinitome Study Duration: the Infinitome analysis.
+Study Duration.
+The duration of this study is 1.5 years.
+Participant Duration: 10-12 weeks